Home/Blog/Well-Being/Pregnancy & Reproduction/Best Sleeping Positions During Pregnancy for Comfort and Health

 Conclusion

-Sleeping comfortably and safely during pregnancy is essential for both maternal and foetal health.
-The most recommended sleeping position is on the left side with proper pillow support, as it promotes optimal blood flow and comfort.
-By following these guidelines and consulting your doctor when necessary, you can ensure a restful and healthy pregnancy.
-Prioritising sleep will help you navigate the challenges of pregnancy more effectively and contribute to the well-being of both you and your growing baby.
+Sleeping comfortably and safely during pregnancy is essential for both maternal and fetal health.
+The most recommended sleeping position is on the side, preferably the left side, from the second trimester onward, with proper pillow support, as it promotes optimal blood flow and comfort [1].
+By following these evidence-based guidelines and consulting your doctor when necessary, you can ensure a more restful and healthy pregnancy journey.

 Frequently Asked Questions (FAQs)